gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 at intervals of at least 50 ms: six parts for 18 characters, eight for 24.
 Fast browsing can skip intermediate waiting screens.
 Actual smoothness, factory-message interaction and Race mask behavior still require vehicle testing.

+BH replaces unsent content with the latest target and sends only changed three-character fragments.
+Round-robin selection prevents frequent changes from starving the end of the screen; rejected CAN submissions remain pending.
+Nonblank text is refreshed after factory display traffic and after 500 ms without a successful fragment submission.
+CAN acceptance does not confirm IPC rendering: fragment updates cannot guarantee an atomic screen change.

 ## Compatibility